christensenacademy/christensen-academy/modules/html-basics/projects/website-project.md

 ###Other Requirements

 * pages (min = 4)
-* Links to get from page to page
+* navigation: there need to be links to get from page to page
 * html entities (min = 2)
-* all pages must validate with zero errors (warnings are okay)
+* all pages must validate with zero errors

 ##Rubric